Nicaragua begins talks with IMF over new financial aid deal

-Alberto Guevara, president of the central bank of Nicaragua, said he expects the amount of the new financing package could be "similar" to a $120 million (75.6 million pounds) package from the international lending organization that expired last year.
+Alberto Guevara, president of the central bank of Nicaragua, said he expects the amount of the new financing package could be "similar" to a $120 million package from the international lending organization that expired last year.

 "We have a process of dialogue," said Guevara, stressing that no commitments have yet been made by either side.
 "In terms of accessing IMF resources, that will be determined by the needs of Nicaragua."